-If going for a week or more between supply points you need to think about the weight factor.
-This is where dehydrated meals become important to keep the weight, and bulk down.
+If going for a week or more between supply points, you need to think about the weight factor of your food.
+This is where dehydrated meals become important to keep the weight and bulk down.

-While there are excellent freeze-dried meals made in my hometown by Absolute Wilderness, they can be very expensive if you are away for a number of weeks.
-I don’t want to pay $100+ for just my dinners when with minor effort I can create something for about quarter that cost.
+While there are excellent freeze-dried meals made in my hometown by Real Foods, they can be very expensive if you are away for a number of weeks.
+I don’t want to pay $100+/week for just my dinners when, with minor effort, I can create something for about a quarter of that cost.

-Dehydrating meals for hiking is surprisingly easy, if you have the right equipment.
-Like a fan forced oven with some low sided baking trays.
+Dehydrating meals at home is surprisingly easy if you have the right equipment.
+Like a fan-forced oven with some low-sided baking trays.

 A dehydrator can come in useful if you spend a lot of time in the hills.
 It does exactly the same thing, except being a dedicated appliance and better suited to sliced veges and fruit than sloppy meals.

 And you also need to chop the meat up into small chunks to ensure they dehydrate in the middle.
 That helps with rehydration as well.

-I’ve started using venison mince for that reason.
-Low in fat, and already in small chunks.
+I’ve started using chicken or venison mince for that reason.
+Low in fat and already in small chunks.
 Readily available in New Zealand.

-If you are a vegetarian it is best to crush the chickpeas or beans to allow for easier de- or re-hydration.
-Otherwise you take excessive time to dehydrate, and they can be like bullets, rather than easily munchable.
+If you are a vegetarian, it is best to crush the chickpeas or similar beans to allow for easier de- or rehydration.
+Otherwise, you take excessive time to dehydrate, and they can be like bullets rather than easily munchable out in the field.

-No problems about using a few trays on separate racks due to air movement created by the fan.
-It’s therefore easy enough to dehydrate two weeks of dinners in one hit.
+There are no problems with using a few trays on separate racks due to air movement created by the fan.
+It’s, therefore, easy enough to dehydrate two weeks of dinners in one hit.

-The idea with such a low heat is that you dry it out, rather than overcooking.
+The idea with such a low heat is that you dry it out rather than overcook it.

-Once the mix starts to dry out on the top, it assists dehydration to stir it up and expose the damper parts.
-Keep stirring at intervals until it is entirely desiccated,
+Once the mix starts to dry out on the top, it assists dehydration by stirring it up and exposing the damper parts.
+Keep stirring at intervals until it is entirely desiccated and you are exhausted.

-Portion into daily ration Ziploc bags, and store in a large freezer bag in the freezer until required.
-If you have each meal divided out before you leave it’s way easier to work out how many days’ food you have left.
+Weigh out each portion into daily ration Ziploc bags and store in a large freezer bag in the freezer until required.
+If you have each meal divided out before you leave, it’s way easier to work out how many days of food you have left.

 That sounds pretty easy.
 It is.